RikidWai/Redactix/README.md

 - Higher `priority` wins.
 - If priority is equal, the longer match wins.
 - Remaining ties are resolved by source position and registration order.

+## Roadmap

+- Add more common PII detectors and localized PII patterns.
+- Add optional AI-powered NER detection for advanced use cases while keeping the core library lightweight.

 ## Contributing